Certified Farm Seeker

 Goals details

 We aim to cultivate a diverse range of seed crops, prioritizing open-pollinated, regionally adapted varieties that strengthen local food systems and seed sovereignty.
 Our production plans include small-scale seed saving gardens structured like market gardens, a perennial food forest design, and soil-building practices such as cover cropping, deep mulching, and composting.
+We would be happy with a land access partnership that provides a gradual transition back to the WNC area with initial seasonal access.
 Long-term, we seek to establish a demonstration site for sustainable seed production, host educational workshops, and partner with local farms to expand the regional seed network.

 Farm experience